I accepted Christ Jesus as my personal Savior when I was in my twenties.

 The beauty of scripture pictures that drew my attention as a child is the very thing that God allows me to share with others through the written word and the painting of Art Parables.

-I have been born again for thirty years this upcoming January 1, 2017.
+I have been born again for thirty-six years this upcoming January 1, 2023.

 So grateful that He loves me,